 Richard Evans - Vascular Surgeon

-Venous or stasis ulcers occur when impaired blood flow in the veins causes pooling of blood in the legs.
+Venous ulcers occur when impaired blood flow in the veins causes pooling of blood in the legs.
 These ulcers are often associated with varicose veins.
 Venous ulcers are usually found on the lower leg between the knee and the ankle and the leg is often swollen and discoloured.
 Compression or pressure bandages are the main treatment for venous ulcers although surgery may be required in some patients.